Generic Name: esomeprazole sodium

 Serum Gastrin Effects

-In oral studies, the effect of esomeprazole on serum gastrin concentrations was evaluated in approximately 2,700 patients in clinical trials up to 8 weeks and in over 1,300 patients for up to 6 to 12 months.
+In oral studies, the effect of esomeprazole magnesium on serum gastrin concentrations was evaluated in approximately 2,700 patients in clinical trials up to 8 weeks and in over 1,300 patients for up to 6 to 12 months.
 The mean fasting gastrin level increased in a dose-related manner.
 This increase reached a plateau within two to three months of therapy and returned to baseline levels within four weeks after discontinuation of therapy.

 Increased gastrin causes enterochromaffin-like cell hyperplasia and increased serum Chromogranin A (CgA) levels.
 The increased CgA levels may cause false positive results in diagnostic investigations for neuroendocrine tumors.
 Healthcare providers should temporarily stop esomeprazole treatment at least 14 days before assessing CgA levels and consider repeating the test if initial CgA levels are high.